Vinclin/CIS-1912-Dev-Platform-in-a-Box/README.md

 - `task healthcheck` – Validate Compose configuration and service health.
 - `task ci` – Aggregate lint, test, and security steps (mirrors the CI workflow).

 All task targets honour the `.env` or `.env.local` overrides.
-If the Jarvis repo is missing, wrapper scripts skip gracefully unless `RUN_TASK_STRICT=1` is set.
+If the target project directory is missing, wrapper scripts skip gracefully unless `RUN_TASK_STRICT=1` is set.

 ---

 ## 4. Secrets & Environment Management
-- Copy `.env.template` to `.env` to configure `JARVIS_ROOT`, Compose options, and relative service paths.
+- Copy `.env.template` to `.env` to configure `TARGET_ROOT`, Compose options, and relative service paths.
-- `templates/jarvis/**` mirrors the expected environment files in the Jarvis repo.
-During bootstrap these templates are copied into place **only if the target files do not exist**, so local overrides remain safe.
+- Files under `templates/` are copied into the target project (only when the destination file is missing).
+This repo ships with Jarvis-specific examples under `templates/jarvis/`; keep them, remove them, or replace them with templates that match your own repository structure.
 - Sensitive keys (Gemini, Brave Search) live in `backend/services/chat/docker.env.private`, which remains gitignored upstream.
 The template provides placeholder values and guidance.
 - Use `.env.local` (from `.env.local.template`) for machine-specific overrides that should not be checked in.